CT56567/pleasy/README.md

 pl restoreprod  #This restores Prod to the old site.
 Only if needed.
 ```

+# BACKUP AND RESTORE

+The backup command is able to backup any site to its sitebackup folder, eg /var/www/oc/d9 is backed up to
+/home/[USER]/[siteurl]/[backupname].sql and [backupname].tar.gz

+The [backupname] is generated from the date, time, git hash code and backup message.

+If the production site is backed up, it will be backed up on the server, ie pl backup prod_d9.
+If the production site is backed up to prod, ie pl backup prod_d9 prod, then it will also be
+stored locally in /home/[USER]/[siteurl]/prod/[backupname].sql location (including the tar
+file).

+The restore command will restore the site from a chosen backup or to a new location.

 # PLEASY RATIONALE

 What makes pleasy different?
 Pleasy is trying to use the simplest tools (bash scripting) to leverage drupal and varbase tools